 Leading to the creation of multi-stakeholder platforms and other similar mechanisms that can follow up and be longer-term instruments for consensual action

-Identifying, communicating and promoting best practice in implementing the “new conservation paradigm” and advancing the recognition of the rights of indigenous peoples and local communities in protected areas.
+Identifying, communicating and promoting best practice in implementing the “new conservation paradigm” and advancing the recognition and respect for the rights of indigenous peoples and local communities in protected areas.

 The methodology of the Whakatane Mechanism consists primarily of undertaking multi-stakeholder assessments of conflicts or problems surrounding protected areas and indigenous peoples and local communities, and subsequently engaging in systematic exploration of possible responses through multi-stakeholder dialogue and platforms.
 The steps are explained in more detailed below.